nathan-a-macleod/open-flight-sim/README.md

 - [ ] Add UI features - a throttle, a speed guage, an artificial horizon, etc.
 - [ ] Add weather & realistic lighting.
 - [ ] Add emergency capabilities to aircraft.
-- [ ] Add a settings to edit everything.
+- [ ] Add a settings panel to edit everything.
 - [ ] Add realistic volumetric lighting.

 # How to use